What is a Circle?

 Solution:

-Example 3: The circle with a radius of 3 cm, what is the length of the longest chord of the circle?
+Example 3: If a circle has a radius of 3 cm, what is the length of its longest chord?

 Solution: